iot49/iot49.org/_sources/ide/install.md

 Proceed to the next section, [Getting Started](getting-started).

-## Turning off the Raspberry Pi
+## Shutdown

-To turn off your Raspberry Pi don't just pull the power cord.
+To turn off your computer don't just pull the power cord.
 Instead head to the dashboard on https://balena.io.
 At the top right is a button.
 Click it to get several options, including *shutdown*.